Childhood Practice NC (SCQF Level 6)

 - Do I have access to a suitable study space, a digital learning device, and the internet? (this could be on-campus)

-- Am I willing to join online sessions with my camera on and to engage in the session?
+- Am I willing to join online sessions with my camera on and engage in them?

 Placement information

-- You will gain valuable experience from a mandatory workplace that will be achieved in a childcare setting, a nursery, playgroup, out-of-school care or school (Primary 1 or 2).
+- You will gain valuable experience in a mandatory 2 days-per-week workplace in a childcare setting, nursery, playgroup, out-of-school care, or school (Primary 1 or 2).
+We also arrange four 'block placement weeks' that involve attending placement for your full college week.

-- Your placement will be arranged by Edinburgh College through our Placement Coordinator, who has an extensive network of employers committed to hosting placements to increase career opportunities and jobs by developing skills and knowledge within the Childhood Practice sector.
+- Edinburgh College will arrange your placement through our Placement Coordinator, who has an extensive network of employers committed to hosting placements to increase career opportunities and jobs by developing skills and knowledge within the Childhood Practice sector.

 - When you have been offered a place, you will receive an online Form to complete that will help us match your needs to our placement settings.